Social security contributions

 Luxury and excise taxes

-Excise duties are levied at various rates on spirits, wine, beer, malt liquor, and tobacco products.
+Excise duties are levied at various rates on spirits, wine, beer, malt liquor, tobacco, and vaping products.
 When these goods are manufactured or produced in Canada, duty is payable on the goods at the point of packaging and not at the point of sale.
 When these goods are imported into Canada, duty is generally payable by the importer at the time of importation.
 Excise tax is also imposed on automobile air conditioners and fuel-inefficient automobiles, in addition to aviation fuel, gasoline, diesel fuel, and certain insurance premiums.